 Sebastian has a broad range of experience in the UK energy and renewables sector including:

-- Advising on a £30m final account dispute with a contractor for the design and construction of a biomass bulk terminal biomass building with ancillary works to receive, store and offload imported wood pellets.
+- Advising on a £30m final account dispute with a contractor for the design and construction of a bulk terminal biomass building used to receive, offload and store imported wood pellets.

 - Advising on a dispute with a contractor concerning the construction and operation of a new 30 MWe net output biomass plant under an EPC contract.